battle-tactics-strategies

 Historical Debates and Controversies

-Some scholars argue that Alexander’s victory owed more to the incompetence of Darius than to his own genius.
-They point to Darius’s premature flight and the lack of coordination among Persian units.
-However, most military historians counter that Alexander’s tactics deliberately provoked Darius’s mistakes—the flight was not inevitable but a result of pressure.
+Some scholars argue that Alexander's victory owed more to the incompetence of Darius than to his own genius.
+They point to Darius's premature flight and the lack of coordination among Persian units as evidence that the Persian king was not a capable commander.
+However, most military historians counter that Alexander's tactics deliberately provoked Darius's mistakes.
+The flight was not inevitable but a result of Alexander's pressure at the right moment.
+Darius was not a great commander, but he was not a fool either; he was outgeneraled by a superior tactician.

 There is also debate about the role of Parmenion.
-Ancient accounts suggest that Alexander and Parmenion had a falling out over the battle plan, and some believe that Parmenion’s supposed incompetence on the left was exaggerated by later sources to make Alexander look better.
+Ancient accounts suggest that Alexander and Parmenion had a falling out over the battle plan, and some believe that Parmenion's struggles on the left wing were exaggerated by later sources to make Alexander look better.
 The truth likely lies somewhere in between.
+Parmenion was a capable commander who held his position against overwhelming odds, but he may have been overly cautious compared to Alexander's aggressive style.

 For a scholarly treatment of these controversies, consult this article from the Journal of Hellenic Studies.